danbev/learning-crypto/notes/in-toto-keyid-issue.md

 The issue here is with the `keyid` which is generated using the public key pem.
 When the private key is generated this field may contain a final new line which is included in the hash/digest, which becomes the keyid.
-But when the public key is generated any final new line is striped, which causes a different hash/digest to be generated and different keyid's are the result.
+But when the public key is generated any final new line is stripped, which causes a different hash/digest to be generated and different keyid's are the result.

 [#453](https://github.com/secure-systems-lab/securesystemslib/pull/453)